-Payen- Since execution of the Payen Agreement (October 2013), Freeport SA has completed surface exploration comprising geophysics, geochemistry and geological mapping, and has advised Coro that it intends to initiate a 4,000-5,000m diamond drilling program in Q2 2014.
-Coro believes that Payen has the potential to host a major copper-gold porphyry deposit, and we look forward to receiving the results of the Freeport SA drill program later this year.
+Payen- Since execution of the Payen Agreement (October 2013), Freeport SA has completed surface exploration comprising geophysics, geochemistry and geological mapping, and in Q2 2014, completed an approximate 5,000m diamond drilling program.
+Coro looks forward to receiving the results of the drill program later this year.

-San Jorge- A&S have made the required payments under the underlying option agreement up to March 31, 2014.
-A&S have now taken over management of the project, and the parties are working towards the execution of a definitive agreement, which includes a cash payment to Coro of \$0.3 million within 6 months of its signature, and two further payments of \$0.5 million each on the first and second anniversary dates of signature.
+San Jorge- Our partners A&S have now taken over management of the project and are making progress in obtaining the Updated EIS from the Mendoza provincial government.
+They have made the required payments under the underlying option agreement up to and including June 30, 2014 and the parties are expecting to finalize the definitive agreement in Q3 2014.
+This includes a cash payment to Coro of \$0.3 million within 6 months of its signature, and two further payments of \$0.5 million each on the first and second anniversary dates of signature.